-Caroline smiled a little more convincingly.
+Caroline smiled, a little more convincingly this time.
 She likes that idea too.
 Excellent.
 Maybe I can cultivate a more personal connection with her over time.

 “Please, come sit with me,” she urged.
 “Personal conversations shouldn’t take place across a desk.”
 She indicated the sofa and he moved there in three small steps.
 She joined him, settling onto the cushions and wiping her eyes with one finger as though to dispel any lingering wetness.

 Lord, she's beautiful, he thought, with her glossy, chocolate colored hair clipped into a pixie cut that looks both sexy and innocent, her hazel eyes glowing even greener than usual.
 Victor's heart began hammering.
 I can hardly believe how bold I was, pushing this conversation on her.
 Everyone knows how shy I am... but this is Caroline.
 There’s something about her that has always dragged me from shyness into action.
 Besides, if there’s a human being who knows my innermost thoughts better than this woman, I can’t imagine who it would be.

 A closeness exists between a nurturing teacher and a responsive student that transcends gender and age.
 After four semesters – two full years – of him writing with more and more openness, Victor had become a book laid open on her desk, and she had read every page.
 The bond went both directions, too.
 A teacher reveals feelings, likes and dislikes, and aspects of character.
 An astute observer can pick up on these cues and come to know the person behind the podium.
 Victor had observed Caroline closely.
 The step between student and friend was one of definition only.